s0met1m3s/UdemyCppExercises/3_MoreBasics/LateralController/Exercise.md

 - get_lane_change_request:
   - Send a lane change request if the vehicle would crash into a front/rear vehicle
-    - Send a request to the left, if we are faster than the front vehicle
+    - Send a request to the left, if we are too close to the front vehicle (hence we are faster)
-    - Send a request to the right, if we are slower than the front vehicle
+    - Send a request to the right, if we are too close to the rear vehicle (hence we are slower)
-- lateral_control:
   - Checks if we can change the lane onto the target lane that was sent from the **get_lane_change_request** function
   - Check the size of the gap on the target lane